kabszac/learning/README.md

-# learning the basics of pyhton
+# learning the basics of python